adlnet/xAPI-Spec/xAPI.md

 * An LRS MUST return the error code most appropriate to the error condition from the list above.

 * An LRS SHOULD return a message in the response explaining the cause of the error.

+* The LRS MUST reject with ```HTTP 400 Bad Request``` status any request to any of these APIs that use any parameters which the LRS does not recognize in their intended context in this specification ( __Note:__ LRSs may recognize and act on parameters not in this specification).

+* The LRS MUST reject with ```HTTP 400 Bad Request``` status any request to any of these APIs that use any parameters matching parameters described in this specification in all but case.

+* The LRS MUST reject a batch of statements if any statement within that batch is rejected.

+* The LRS MUST reject with ```HTTP 403 Forbidden``` status any request rejected by the LRS where the credentials associated with the request do not have permission to make that request.

+* The LRS MUST reject with ```HTTP 413 Request Entity Too Large``` status any request rejected by the LRS where the size of the Attachment, Statement or Document is larger than the maximum allowed by the LRS.

+* The LRS MAY choose any Attachment, Statement and Document size limits and MAY vary this limit on any basis, e.g., per authority.

+* The LRS MUST reject with ```429 Too Many Requests``` status any request rejected by the LRS where the request is rejected due to too many requests being recieved by a particular client or set of credentials in a given amount of time.

+* The LRS MAY choose any rate limit and MAY vary this limit on any basis, e.g., per authority.

+The following requirements exist for the purposes of conformance testing, to ensure that any limitations or permissions implemented by the LRS do not affect the running of a conformance test suite.

+* The LRS SHOULD* be configurable not to reject any requests from a particular set of credentials on the basis of permissions.
+This set of credentials SHOULD* be used for conformance testing but MAY be deleted/deactivated on live systems.

+* The LRS MUST be configurable to accept Attachments, Statements or Documents of any reasonable size (see above).

+* The LRS MUST be configurable to accept requests at any reasonable rate.

+* In order to test that the LRS returns the correct error codes, the LRS SHOULD* be configurable with three sets of credentials: one which rejects all requests based on permissions, one which rejects all requests based on size and one which rejects all requests after the first based on rate.
+These sets of credentials SHOULD* be available within conformance testing but MAY be deleted/deactivated on live systems.

 <a name="stmtapi"/>